LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   active context boundary or heading range.
 It is disabled by default and never enters target discovery or page focus.
 A non-interactive tab protrudes from an available box edge and labels an authored heading context only as `h1` through `h6`; unheaded contexts do not receive a fabricated rank.
+The box uses a dashed line and the existing neutral label palette so it remains distinct from the solid focus treatment.
+The tab uses those existing label and text colors, inherits the host page's typography, and owns only its attached shape.
 - A heading range is capped by the nearest authored composed-DOM wrapper that groups that heading with a following exposed target, when that wrapper ends before the enclosing semantic context.
 This keeps final heading families